CompassionAI/data-registry/champion_models/tokenizer-olive.card.md

 ## Purpose

 A set of pre-trained Tibetan SentencePiece tokenizers, intended for use with token-based transformer models.
-They are intended to be used with the Transformers-based TibertTokenizer class.
+They are intended to be used with the Transformers-based CAITokenizer class.

 ## Model description